Last Update: December 2022

 Wat Phra Kaew

-The most important Buddhist temple in Thailand shares the grounds with the Bangkok Grand Palace, although separated by a wall around the 16,000sqm temple complex.
-The main building, or phra ubosot, enshrines the emerald Buddha, a highly revered Buddha image carved from a single block of jade measuring 66cm in height.
+The most important Buddhist temple in Thailand shares its grounds with the Bangkok Grand Palace, although separated by a wall around the 16,000sqm temple complex.
+The main building, or “Phra Ubosot”, enshrines the emerald Buddha, a highly revered Buddha image carved from a single block of jade measuring 66cm in height.
 It is regarded as the most sacred of Buddhist statues in the Kingdom and the protector of Thailand.

 With the changing of the seasons the robes of the emerald Buddha are changed as well.
 This task can only be done by the King, or the crown prince in the name of the King, as they are the only ones allowed to touch the sacred statue.

 The temple site consists of multiple buildings and chedis, all of them elaborately decorated with refined woodcarvings and gold colored ornaments.
 Impressive 5m tall statues of “Yaksis” (mythical giants) stand guard to keep the evil spirits at bay.

 Wat Phra Kaew opens daily from 8:30am to 3:30pm and tickets are THB500, including the Bangkok Grand Palace.

 Just South and directly next to the Bangkok Grand Palace is Wat Pho, another magnificent Buddhist temple.
 Next to the largest collection of Buddha images in Thailand, the temple also houses a 15m tall and 46m long statue of a reclining Buddha completely covered in gold leaf.

 Wat Pho is highly associated with education and to this day houses a school of Thai medicine.
 Likewise it is recognized as the birthplace of traditional Thai massage, which is still taught and practiced here.
 If you’re up for it, you can get a massage treatment at one of the two pavilions in the Eastern part of the complex.